unoti/kitchen-exp1/docs/chef_api_documentation.md

 This document describes the API endpoints for the Chef Backend server and provides example request and response bodies.

+**Note:** Shared models used by both the frontend and backend are stored in the `shared/models` directory.
+They can be referenced for details on the data structures the API consumes and returns.

 ---

 ## Endpoints